mcmaniou/NLP-Greek-Storytelling/README.md

 - model : the final trained model

 Moreover, the code folder includes the following scripts:
-- `preprocessing.ipynb` : used to clean-up the raw input `.txt` files and produce the `_processed.txt` files
+- `preprocessing.ipynb` : used to clean-up the raw input `.txt` files and produce the `_processed.txt` files.
-- `greek_storytelling.ipynb` : includes the tokenization, model configuration, training and saving steps
+- `greek_storytelling.ipynb` : includes the tokenization, model configuration, training and saving steps.
 - `use_pretrained_model.ipynb` : a short script that can be used to load our trained model and generate your own stories!

 The raw data were collected from the following sources: